valkiii/blog/content/post/bash alias/index.md

 subtitle:

 # Summary for listings and search engines
-summary: I was looking to find a way to automate the process behind updating my site, and I found one.
+summary: I was looking for a way to automate the process behind updating my site, and I found one.

 # Link this post with a project
 projects: []